SageOx

 Agent factory setup

-If you're using OpenClaw or another agent factory that spawns Claude Code sessions:
+If you're running an agent factory that spawns Claude Code sessions:

 1. The factory starts Claude Code in your repo